justincwatt/pct-search/README.md

 0156 33.59643,-116.57026 0.1mi
 ```

-Typically the latitude and longitude coordinates, and the mile marker values
+Typically the latitude and longitude coordinates, and the mile marker waypoint
-are then manually inserted into the Google docs Daily Mileage spreadsheet.
+values are then manually inserted into the Google docs Mileage Log spreadsheet.

 Note: By internally uncommenting lines in pct-search.py, it can also generate
-either pctMileMarkers for script.js or mile_markers for index.php mentioned
+either `mile_markers` for `index.php` or `pctMileMarkers` for `script.js`
-below.
+mentioned below.

 pct-search/index.php
 ====================
-Alternatively to the pct-search.py is the `pct-search/index.php` web-site PHP
+Alternatively to the `pct-search.py` is the `pct-search/index.php` web-site
-file which provides a web interface to convert a latitude and longitude
+PHP file which provides a web interface to convert a latitude and longitude
 (typically sent by a SPOT Satellite Messenger) to the nearest PCT mile.
 The
-latitude and longitude coordinates, and the mile marker values are then
+latitude and longitude coordinates, and the mile marker waypoint values are
-manually inserted into the Google docs Daily Mileage spreadsheet.
+then manually inserted into the Google docs Mileage Log spreadsheet.

 script/Code.gs
 ==============
 The `script/Code.gs` file is a Google docs script file which when run
-(typically using an hourly cron job) converts the Google docs Daily Mileage
+(typically using an hourly cron job) converts the Google docs Mileage Log
-spreadsheet to a day-points.js file used by the Google map web-site described
+spreadsheet to a `day-points.js` file used by the Google map web-site described
 below.

 A sample cron job entry is: